Operation Cottage: Invasion plan and execution

-On August 15, 1943, the U.S. 7th Infantry Division, 87th Mountain Infantry Regiment of the 10th Mountain Division and the 13th Canadian Infantry Brigade from the 6th Canadian Infantry Division, landed on opposite shores of Kiska.
-Canadian regiments landed included the Canadian Fusiliers; the Winnipeg Grenadiers; the Rocky Mountain Rangers; and the Saint John Fusiliers.
-The invasion also involved the first combat deployment of the First Special Service Force, an elite special forces unit consisting of American and Canadian commandos.
+An Allied invasion force was prepared drawing on the U.S. 7th Infantry Division, the 87th Mountain Infantry Regiment (from the 10th Mountain Division) and the 13th Canadian Infantry Brigade (from the 6th Canadian Infantry Division).
+The Canadian brigade included battalions from the Canadian Fusiliers; the Winnipeg Grenadiers; the Rocky Mountain Rangers; and a company from the Saint John Fusiliers.
+The invasion would also be the first combat deployment of the First Special Service Force, an elite special forces unit consisting of American and Canadian commandos.
+Training for the amphibious attack, under the codename Operation Greenlight, began around Adak in mid-July to prepare the troops for the conditions they would experience.

+The naval component in support of operations included three battleships, one heavy cruiser, one light cruiser, 19 destroyers and five attack transports as well as transports and landing ships and landing craft.
+The USS U. S. Grant was the advanced command post of Major general Charles Corlett for the landings, the USS Pennsylvania carried the Commander Attack Force, Admiral Rockwell.

+The plan was for naval bombardment and a feint by transport ships from the south and east of Kiska to misdirect the defenders while the actual force landed from the north and west.

+On August 15, the first force landed on the north western shore of Kiska.
+Units advanced inland expecting a determined defence.
+The commandos had already landed to secure high ground on their southern flank the previous night.
+On August 16, the transports which had formed the decoy landed their troops on the western shore of the northern part of the island.

-Both U.S. and Canadian forces mistook each other, after a Canadian soldier shot at U.S. lines believing they were Japanese, and a friendly fire incident occurred, which left 28 Americans and 4 Canadians dead, with 50 wounded on either side.
-Progress was also hampered by mines, timed bombs, accidental ammunition detonations, vehicle accidents and booby traps that caused further casualties.
-A stray Japanese sea mine caused the to lose a large chunk of its stern.
-The blast killed 71 and wounded 47 personnel.
+After a Canadian soldier shot at U.S. lines believing they were Japanese, a friendly fire incident occurred, which left 28 Americans and 4 Canadians dead, with 50 wounded on either side.
+Progress was also hampered by mines, timed bombs, accidental ammunition detonations, vehicle accidents, and booby traps that caused further casualties.

+The USN destroyer in the night of 17/18th reversed into a stray Japanese sea mine.
+The explosion caused the stern of the ship to break away and killed 71 with a further 47 of its officers and men wounded.

 The operation was detailed in a 1944 book, First Steps to Tokyo, by RCAF flight officer David Griffin.